configuration

 debug

-Set "true" to add debug information when Oberon compile the java source code
+Set "true" to add debug information when OBEROn compile the java source code

 debug=true